bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Partly Cloudy
+- Clear
-- 87% humidity
+- 76% humidity
-- 12 mph wind
+- 4 mph wind
-- 53% cloud cover
+- 9% cloud cover
 - 166 AQI 🟥
 - 0.24 inches of rain in the past 24 hours
-- 1.54 inches of rain expected in the next 72 hours
+- 1.48 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>